Principles

 Use the principles as evaluation criteria.

-If a proposed implementation makes work less visible, weakens stewardship, or pushes important maintenance work back into the shadows, it is drifting away from the framework even if the language still sounds right.
+If a proposed implementation makes work harder to read, hides decision logic, weakens stewardship, or pushes maintenance and support work back into the shadows, it is drifting away from the framework even if the vocabulary still sounds right.